-The reality is, being overly superstitious significantly affects a person’s state of mind and behavior, influencing everything related to mental health issues and therapy.
+The reality is, that being overly superstitious significantly affects a person’s state of mind and behavior, influencing everything related to mental health issues and therapy.
 From a person’s performance and preparation for a specific challenge to the responsiveness to given placebos, the effectiveness of specific psychological illness treatments is wholly dependent on the patient’s responsiveness and positive thinking.
-Therefore, when superstitious beliefs are getting in the way of treatment, it’s time to take it down a notch or completely disregard supernatural beliefs.
-This should be done to make way for scientific approach when dealing with mental health conditions.
+Therefore, when superstitious beliefs are getting in the way of treatment, it’s time to take it down a notch or completely disregard superstitious beliefs.
+This should be done to make way for a scientific approach when dealing with mental health conditions.

 Every behavior we repeat offers a reward.
 It doesn’t matter if the reward isn’t obvious. — Teri Woods Ph.D.

 However, if provided with a lucky charm, they will become more positive in the outcomes, and their performance in conquering their conditions becomes more pronounced.
-Whatever the setting may be, the supernatural becomes precarious when they start to interfere with wellness and activities of daily living.
+Whatever the setting may be, the superstitious become precarious when they start to interfere with wellness and activities of daily living.